AP fact check: Trump falsely blames governors for virus test shortages

 : "China was supposed to catch us. ...
 For years, I've heard, 'By 2019, China will catch us.'
 There's only one problem: Trump got elected in 2016.
 That was a big difference.
 And we were going leaps and bounds above China." — news briefing.

-THE FACTS: No matter who got elected in 2016 — Trump or Democrat Hillary Clinton — China's economy could not have caught up to America's.
+: No matter who got elected in 2016 — Trump or Democrat Hillary Clinton — China's economy could not have caught up to America's.

 Even if the US economy had not grown at all since 2016, China's gross domestic product — the broadest measure of economic output — would have had to have surged by 79 per cent in three years to pull even with America's.
 That comes to growth of more than 21 per cent a year — something even China's super-charged economy has never approached.